 - Payment plans must be requested prior to disconnection of service.
 If service is disconnected, or if a disconnection notice tag has been left at the premise, the account DOES NOT QUALIFY for a payment plan.

 Customers can request one of the following types of payment plans by contacting a Utility Billing Account Manager by email or call 919-890-3245 Monday - Friday between 8:30 am and 5:00 pm:

 - Set up multiple payment installments

-When the payment plan has been agreed upon between the customer and the Utility Billing representative, the representative will confirm each payment amount due and each due date with the customer.
-The payment plan will also be confirmed in writing via a letter mailed to the customer's billing address on file.
+When the payment plan has been agreed upon between the customer and the Utility Billing Account Manager, the Account Manager will confirm each payment amount due and each due date with the customer.
+A payment plan confirmation notice will also be mailed to the customer's billing address.